 Medications (antihistamines like meclizine and promethazine or histamine analog betahistine, antinausea medicines, and benzodiazepine sedatives) are usually given during acute attacks to mitigate that episode.
 Diuretic drugs may also be prescribed to aid fluid drainage and lower pressure.
 After the short course of medications is over the patient goes back to the normal routine.

 Severe debilitating disease with very frequent attacks of dizziness, falling down, and hearing loss is managed by surgery where the endolymphatic sac is decompressed and shunted for separate drainage.

 For diseases not managed by conservative surgery, removal of the inner ear on that side and cutting its nerve supply is done as a final option.

 There is a device that gives positive pressure in the ear to relieve episodic attacks of vertigo called the Meniett device shown below.
 This is a good short-term relief choice.

 Meniere’s disease is a long disease with varying severity and multiple management options.
 Early identification, management and treatment give long-term relief.

-A very common and unpleasant condition that occurs when a person is in motion or they perceive they are in motion.
+A very common and unpleasant condition occurs when a person is in motion or they perceive they are in motion.
 This occurs due to a mismatch of sensory inputs given to the brain while in motion.
-The easiest to identify is car sickness that happens to many people especially on hilly and twisting roads.
-Classically patient feels nausea, sometimes vomiting, anxiety, sweating, dizziness and this can happen as frequently as every 5 seconds.
+The easiest to identify is car sickness which happens to many people, especially on hilly and twisting roads.
+Classically patient feels nausea, sometimes vomiting, anxiety, sweating, and dizziness, and this can happen as frequently as every 5 seconds.